 Provide in HPMS using a PDF format, a separate matrix for each county or partial county.

 Enter name of the provider(s)/group(s) or entity that the MA organization contracts with to provide services to Medicare enrollees.
-Each matrix will need to be filled out for all first tier, downstream and related entity providers.
+Each matrix will need to be filled out for all first tierstiers, downstream and related entity providers.

 Designate if provider is first tier contracted provider with a "(1)" next to the name of that provider(s)/group(s) or other entity.